methi1999/CS663-DIP-Project/README.md

 We also implemented a simple Shot Detection algorithm to allow multiple scenes in a single video.

-An example pair can be found here: [input](https://methi1999.github.io/assets/videos/cs663/combined_original.mp4)) and [output](https://methi1999.github.io/assets/videos/cs663/combined_meanshift.mp4)
+An example input-output pair can be found here: [input](https://methi1999.github.io/assets/videos/cs663/combined_original.mp4) and [output](https://methi1999.github.io/assets/videos/cs663/combined_meanshift.mp4)